GST Registration Govt Fees/Cost in India

 GST Registration Charges for products and services Online

-As per the new Tax Regime, most of the goods and services on which GST Registration Charges/Cost can be imposed have been categorized in four tax slabs, they are 5%, 12%, 18% and 28%.
+As per the new Tax Regime, The GST Registration Fee Or Charges for Products and Services can be imposed have been categorized in four tax slabs, they are 5%, 12%, 18% and 28%.
 And importantly GST rates will not apply on certain products and services, such as fresh meat, chicken, milk, curd, buttermilk, fresh fruits, fish, eggs, jute, vegetables, natural honey, bread, salt, besan, prasad, bindi, judicial papers, handloom, sindoor, newspapers, bone grist, hoof meal, horn meal, palmyra jaggery, horn cores, printed books, bangles, cereal grains hulled, bone meal etc.

 The GST rates for basic food items have been kept either nil or at very low rates.
-This is so as essential food items occupy about 50% of the consumer basket and contribute rather significantly to ascertaining that far-flung inflation is kept in check.
+In this topic GST Registration Charges for Products, This is so as essential food items occupy about 50% of the consumer basket and contribute rather significantly to ascertaining that far-flung inflation is kept in check.
 However, the luxury goods and negative items are taxed at a higher rate, this is because to maintain the revenue neutrality for central and state governments.

 5% Slabs: Following are the some of the products and services that fall under 5% GST rates slab: apparel below Rs.
 1000, Branded paneer, food items that are in packets, cReams, Milk powder, frozen vegetables, coffee, Rusk, Pizza bread, Sabudana, cashew nut, spices, fish fillet, kerosene, raisin, medicines, fertilizers, LPG supply, small restaurants, etc.